 Stay in a Soweto B&B.

-Now this might seem counter-intuitive, but Soweto has a well established network of B&B’s, especially in Orlando West, and they are, well, as safe as houses!
-And not surrounded by barbed wire fences and security guards.
-In a place where I can walk down the street to the local pub and wander back again later that night, and feel perfectly safe.
+Now this might seem counter-intuitive, but Soweto has a well established network of B&B’s, especially in Orlando West, and they are, well, as safe as houses.
+They are not surrounded by barbed wire fences and security guards.
+They are in a place where I can walk down the street to the local pub and wander back again later that night, and feel perfectly safe.
 And my B&B booking also happily arranges my transfers to/from the airport, only 40 minutes away.
 Now this definitely doesn’t apply to all parts of the townships, but in this area of Orlando West, the community has been determined to create a safe environment for themselves and for visitors, and they have succeeded.

 Orlando West appears to be one of the “up & coming” neighbourhoods in Soweto.
 The houses are nearly all original “matchbox” houses, so called because they were, literally, a small box.
 But many have also been renovated, extended, or even replaced.
 And some have built a row of B&B rooms on the spare land at the back of their section, and created a thriving business.
 I am staying at Linle’s B&B, and I am accommodated in a near new, very comfortable room with a good ensuite.
 And they feed me a breakfast of fruit, yoghurt, cereals, juice and a huge fry-up that would rival any of the best B&B’s in the UK.
 The family are so welcoming and friendly, I can’t recommend them highly enough.

 Bishop Desmond Tutu still has a house there, and the Mandela House is now a museum.
 This is the house Mandela lived in before the final incarceration and immediately after his release.
 Vilakazi St also has the well known restaurant & bar, Sakhumzi’s, a very pleasant place to wind down on a Sunday evening, under the umbrellas with a cold beer.